TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-password-prompt-ad-object-missing.md

 # User gets prompted for credentials while running net use command - computer account missing
 <!--issueDescription-->
-Please run the following PowerShell command to validate if the object exists - Get-AzStorageAccountADObject -ResourceGroupName "myResourceGroup" -StorageAccountName "myStorageAccount"

-If the object doesnt exist, please work with the customer and recreate the AD Object using PowerShell.

-If the object does exist, collect a wireshark trace while reproducing the issue and further escalate this issue.
+User gets the following error while trying to get Kerberos ticket using klist get command - The SAM database on the Windows Server does not have a computer account for this workstation trust relationship
 <!--/issueDescription-->

+## **Recommended Steps**

+1. Please run the following PowerShell command to validate if the object exists - Get-AzStorageAccountADObject -ResourceGroupName "myResourceGroup" -StorageAccountName "myStorageAccount"

+2. If the object doesnt exist, please work with the customer and recreate the AD Object using PowerShell.

+3. If the object does exist, collect a wireshark trace while reproducing the issue and further escalate this issue using escalation path defined [here](https://supportability.visualstudio.com/AzureVMPOD/_wiki/wikis/AzureVMPOD/275760/Azure-Storage-AD-DS-Authentication-for-File-Storage?anchor=escalation).